Biological Sciences

 Program Description

-Students wanting to obtain teacher certification complete a concentration in secondary education leading to teacher licensure.
+Students wanting to obtain their teacher certification complete a concentration in secondary education leading to teacher licensure.
 Graduates of the program can teach in the state of Colorado or use their teaching expertise in other careers.
 After completing foundation sciences classes in biology, chemistry, physics and geology, students choose 10 hours of upper level biology course work, in consultation with their advisor.
 Students must be admitted into the teaching program to complete the licensure requirements.
 For more information about these requirements, contact the Center for Teacher Education.

 Contact Information